davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v003 runPartialImportanceRF() run for soil temperature with varying number of predictors
 * OpenMeteoEDA_202306_v003 runFullRF() run for day of year as integer
 * OpenMeteoEDA_202306_v003 runFullRF() run for day of year, rounded to nearest 10, as factor
+* OpenMeteoEDA_202306_v003 runFullRF() run for day of year, rounded to nearest 10, as factor, with 4 predictors